khoah2utr4n/car_detection_yolov1/README.md

 # Re-Implementation YOLOv1 model using Pytorch for Car Object Detection
 This repository provides a Pytorch implementation of the YOLOv1 (You Only Look Once) object detection model for Car Object Detection task.
-Building upon the [YOLOv1 paper](https://ieeexplore.ieee.org/document/7780460/) and this [aladdinpersson repository](https://github.com/aladdinpersson/Machine-Learning-Collection).
+Building upon the [YOLOv1 paper](https://ieeexplore.ieee.org/document/7780460/) and this [repository](https://github.com/aladdinpersson/Machine-Learning-Collection).
 The dataset used in this repository is the [Car Detection Dataset](https://www.kaggle.com/datasets/sshikamaru/car-object-detection) on Kaggle.

 ![example](https://github.com/user-attachments/assets/db850f1f-e25b-46bc-a763-473fda753042)